partylikeits1983/miden-docs/src/miden-tutorials/rust-client/counter_contract_tutorial.md

 );
 println!("contract id: {:?}", counter_contract.id().to_hex());

-// Since the counter contract is public and does sign any transactions, auth_secrete_key is not required.
+// Since anyone should be able to write to the counter contract, auth_secret_key is not required.
 // However, to import to the client, we must generate a random value. let (_counter_pub_key, auth_secret_key) = get_new_pk_and_authenticator();